jareddishman/dsc-capstone-q2/docs/index.md

 <br>
 below " given their structural resemblance."
 <h3> Conclusion</h3>
-The knowledge and results obtained from this experiment have paved the way for nu- merous potential future research avenues.
+The knowledge and results obtained from this experiment have paved the way for numerous potential future research avenues.
 One promising direction lies in investigating the differences in AMP clusters and their distribution across various taxonomic groups.
 Such an endeavor could prove invaluable in understanding the transitive properties of certain AMPs and their potential applications in combating diverse microbial threats.

 Notably, the eukaryotic organisms have a significantly higher rate of AMPs compared to other kingdoms.
-These peptides give insight into the ways eukaryotes manage the mi- crobial communities around them.
+These peptides give insight into the ways eukaryotes manage the microbial communities around them.
 Delving deeper into the properties of specific AMPs can shed further light on our current understanding of these molecules and possibly lead to the creation of new classes of antibiotics.

 The results from this study also highlight the potential for identifying and classifying the uncharacterized AMPs that our model has uncovered.
-While many AMPs could be mem- brane proteins, a significant number originate from species that have not been extensively studied, hindering their proper characterization.
+While many AMPs could be membrane proteins, a significant number originate from species that have not been extensively studied, hindering their proper characterization.
 Building upon the findings illustrated in Figure 4, it may be prudent to develop a novel machine learning model to analyze the amino acid sequences that compose these uncharacterized AMPs and attempt to find relations to characterized AMPs.

 <h3> Limitations </h3>
 Due to time and computational constraints, our analysis was limited to a single example per species from the large datasets we had access to.
 No duplicate entries were included in the process.
 While we believe that this limitation does not significantly impact the overall output, it is worth noting that there may be specific edge cases or instances where a sample from a different part of the organism could have been more representative.